shubham911-dell/Click-Line/privacy-policy.md

-# Privacy Policy — Word Snap Selector
+# Privacy Policy — Click-Line

 **Contact:** 1theflow01@gmail.com

-Word Snap Selector is a Chrome extension that improves text selection and chat input ergonomics across the web.
+Click-Line is a Chrome extension that improves text selection and chat input ergonomics across the web.
 This policy explains what data the extension handles.

 In short: **the extension does not collect, transmit, sell, or share personal data.** All processing happens locally in the user’s browser.